 On March 30, 2021, the Partnership entered into a Registration Rights Agreement (the "2021 Registration Rights Agreement") with certain institutional investors that purchased 6,000,000 common units in a private placement and agreed to register the common units.
 Also, pursuant to the 2021 Registration Rights Agreement, under certain limited circumstances, the selling unitholders named therein have the option, by providing written notice to the Partnership, to require the Partnership to prepare and file a registration statement under the Securities Act to permit the public resale of the Partnership common units.
-In certain circumstances, the selling unitholders named therein will have piggyback registration rights as described in the 2021 Registration Rights Agreement.
+In certain circumstances, the selling unitholder will have piggyback registration rights as described in the 2021 Registration Rights Agreement.

-On February 1, 2022 (the "Oasis Closing Date"), the Partnership entered into a Registration Rights Agreement (the "Oasis Registration Rights Agreement") with Oasis Petroleum Inc. ("Oasis Petroleum") and certain of its subsidiaries, pursuant to which, among other things, Oasis Petroleum and certain of its subsidiaries were granted customary rights, including, among other things, to require the Partnership to file and maintain the effectiveness of a registration statement with respect to the resale of common units owned by Oasis Petroleum and certain of its subsidiaries (including by having their common units registered for resale in certain other registration statements filed by the Partnership or in certain underwritten offerings proposed by the Partnership) and, under certain circumstances, to require the Partnership to initiate up to three underwritten offerings for such common units, subject to a minimum threshold.
+On February 1, 2022 (the "Closing Date"), the Partnership entered into a Registration Rights Agreement (the "2022 Registration Rights Agreement") with Oasis Petroleum and certain of its subsidiaries, pursuant to which, among other things, Oasis Petroleum and certain of its subsidiaries were granted customary rights, including, among other things, to require the Partnership to file and maintain the effectiveness of a registration statement with respect to the resale of common units owned by Oasis Petroleum and certain of its subsidiaries (including by having their common registered for resale in certain other registration statements filed by the Partnership or in certain underwritten offerings proposed by the Partnership) and, under certain circumstances, to require the Partnership to initiate up to three underwritten offerings for such common units, subject to a minimum threshold.
+The Partnership has filed this Registration Statement on Form S-3 to satisfy its obligations under the 2022 Registration Rights Agreement.

-Also pursuant to the Oasis Registration Rights Agreement, for a period of two years following the Oasis Closing Date, the Partnership will have a right of first offer in connection with certain sales by Oasis Petroleum and its subsidiaries of its common units.
+Also pursuant to the 2022 Registration Rights Agreement, Oasis Petroleum and certain of its subsidiaries agreed not to directly or indirectly sell or otherwise dispose of their common units received in the LP Merger for a period ending 90 days following the Closing Date, subject to certain exceptions, including a pro rata dividend of such common units to Oasis Petroleum's stockholders.
+Additionally, for a period of two years following the Closing Date, the Partnership will have a right of first offer in connection with certain sales by Oasis Petroleum and its subsidiaries of its common units.